jgerace/jgerace.github.io/_posts/2024-08-20-software-interviews-are-kind-of-messed-up.md

 The code wasn't so overwhelming that most candidates couldn't wrap their heads around it relatively quickly, but there were times that people just balked.
 This occurred, I think, far less often than with the Leetcode-style questions, and we often received compliments on how refreshing it was to work on a problem that leveraged someone's actual work experience.

-### Good interviewing takes work
+### ✦ &ensp; Good interviewing takes work &ensp; ✦

 It's difficult to write questions that mimic the on-the-job experience in the span of an hour-long interview.
 I don't think I'm a huge fan of take-home projects because, as an interviewer, you don't get to see the thought process.
 And as a candidate, you don't generally get the benefit of a conversation with an interviewer (this is not always the case).
-And sometimes, take-home projects require a ton of time that isn't compensated[^1].
+And sometimes, take-home projects require a ton of time that isn't compensated{% include sn.html id="ks-sn1" note="And yes, I'm saying it should be, especially if it takes more than an hour or two, otherwise you, the company, have no skin in the game, and you should." %}.

 I would argue that putting forth the effort, especially if you're starting with something like Emily Bache's code katas, is well worth the cost in terms of both the relevance of the tests and the humaneness of the interviewing process.
 It's unreasonable to ask lazy questions and expect great results.
 I'm sure it's possible to find great matches using only Leetcode, but if interviewers don't think about why they ask those questions, they're going to hire candidates who are good at Leetcode instead of hiring candidates who are a better fit for the role itself.
 It's all the randomness with fewer possibilities.